 One of my biggest hot-buttons is around shrinking data files.
-Although I used to own the shrink code while I was at Microsoft, I never had a chance to rewrite it so that data file shrink is a more palatable operation.
-I really don’t like shrink.
+Although I used to own the shrink code while I was at Microsoft, I didn’t write it (so don’t blame me! :-) and it was never deemed a big enough customer pain-point to fix.
+But I really don’t like the data-file shrink process.

 Shrinking of data files should be performed even more rarely, if at all.
-Here’s why – data file shrink causes *massive* index fragmentation.
+Here’s why: data file shrink can cause *massive* index fragmentation (of the out-of-order pages kind, not the wasted-space kind) and it is very expensive (in terms of I/O, locking, transaction log generation).
 Let me demonstrate with a simple script you can run.
 The script below will create a data file, create a 10MB ‘filler’ table at the start of the data file, create a 10MB ‘production’ clustered index, and then analyze the fragmentation of the new clustered index.

 USE [master];